vmatresu/viralclipai/docs/storage-and-media.md

 The Rust `vclip-storage` crate encapsulates all R2 interactions.

+## Quotas and plans

+This document focuses on **where** bytes live (R2 layout and media flows).
+For **plan tiers, clip quotas, and per-user storage limits**, see `plans-and-quotas.md`.
+That doc explains how much storage and how many clips each plan is allowed, and how usage is tracked; this doc explains how the underlying media objects are organized and accessed.

 ## Configuration

 Backend configuration is done via env vars (see `docs/configuration.md` and `r2-setup.md`):